scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 implementations ( the latter using CUDA) without requireing changes to user code.

-It is similar to [SymPy]_, in that both libraries manipulate symbolic mathematical graphs, but the two projects have a distinctly different focus.
+Theano is similar to [SymPy]_, in that both libraries manipulate symbolic mathematical graphs, but the two projects have a distinctly different focus.
 While SymPy implements a richer set of mathematical operations of the kind expected in a modern computer algebra system, Theano focuses on fast, efficient